alwaysdata/documentation/accounts/_index.en.md

 # Accounts

 {{% notice info %}}
 Our [ticket](https://admin.alwaysdata.com/support/) interface is our preferred way to contact or notify alwaysdata customers.
-The email address provided in the **Profile** must therefore be checked regularly.
+The e-mail address provided in the **Profile** must therefore be checked regularly.
 {{% /notice %}}

 ## Support